biopatternsg/bio_ner_tagger/README.md

 # bio_ner_tagger
-This is an NLP experiment about a) the POS, TAG, and NER tagging of sentences related with biological molecular species and their interactions, using the spaCy library, b) the fine-tuning of a spacy's pipeline with the tagged sentences, c) the identification of biological molecular species and their interactions in a corpus, and d) the construction of a knowledge base of regulatory events from them.
+This is an NLP experiment about a) the POS, TAG, and NER tagging of sentences related with biological molecular species and their interactions, b) the fine-tuning of a spacy's pipeline with the tagged sentences, c) the identification of biological molecular species and their interactions in a corpus, and d) the construction of a knowledge base of regulatory events from them.
 The fine-tuning process that we make includes basic POS, TAG and NER tagging.
 Our code is about the fine-tuning of the tagger and the NER pipeline's components.

 Below an example of the kind of knowledge base that we get: